samapriya/awesome-gee-community-datasets/docs/projects/s2hswiss.md

 #### License
 The free geodata and geoservices of swisstopo may be used, distributed and made accessible.
-Furthermore, they may be enriched and processed and also used commercially.[Terms of use for free geodata and geoservices(OGD) from swisstopo](https://www.swisstopo.admin.ch/en/terms-of-use-free-geodata-and-geoservices).
+Furthermore, they may be enriched and processed and also used commercially.
+[Terms of use for free geodata and geoservices(OGD) from swisstopo](https://www.swisstopo.admin.ch/en/terms-of-use-free-geodata-and-geoservices).
 Contains modified Copernicus Sentinel data.

 1. Legal basis